 ORA is a meta-network and analysis tool developed by the Computational Analysis of Social and Organizational Systems (CASOS) at Carnegie Mellon University.

-World Maps is an initive of Harvard University that makes available a repository of digitized world maps from throughout history.
-These maps can be a great tool for GIS research and spatial humanities projects.
+World Maps is an initiative of Harvard University that makes available a repository of digitized world maps from throughout history.
+The site offers functionality to create your own maps using the historical ones, and is useful for GIS and spatial humanities projects.